vianna-research/website/pages/01_workgroups/scheper/staff.md

 -----------------------------

-We close work together with the working groups of Prof. A. Warnecke and Dr. Paasche.
+We closely work together with Prof. A. Warnecke and Dr. Paasche and their lab teams.
 In VIANNA in NIFE we optimise our research by combining our lab spaces and other recources.

 **The team of all three working groups (not complete):**
 ![Picture Zellkulturteam](Zellkulturteam.jpg)